-- You want to get more successes than your opponent. - Your rival gets 1 success for each and 3 successes for each !!!.
+- You want to get more successes than your opponent. - As the challenger, you get 1 success for each ¥ and 3 successes for each ↓↓↓. - Your rival gets 1 success for each and 3 successes for each !!!.

 If you have more successes than the defender, your character wins the challenge.
 If you do not, your character loses the challenge.
 When you challenge and lose, nothing happens.